print from the website of the AMF

 The FIA must provide each new client with a document indicating:

-its name or its business name,
+>its name or corporate name,

-its business address or that of its registered office,
+>its professional address or that of its registered office,

 if applicable, the identity of the institution(s) promoting the products and mentioned in Point 1 of Article L.341-3 of the Monetary and Financial Code (investment companies, credit institutions, etc.) and in which it holds a significant stake or commercial interest.